 The all-inclusive package includes all meals and snacks, unlimited domestic alcoholic beverages, a daily activities program, non-motorized watersports, and more.
 The colorful architecture of the Royal Decameron Complex offers five swimming pools, four of which are suitable for children, and a long stretch of beach where you can enjoy different activities, non-motorized watersports, and bar services.
-The Royal Decameron Complex also offers the Vallarta disco, three tennis courts, one soccer pitch, and a fun Kids' Club.
+The Royal Decameron Complex also offers the Vallarta disco, three tennis courts, one soccer pitch, and fun activities for kids.

 You can also enjoy a large number of buffet and a la carte options with specialized restaurants including: JAP JAP, Wok, Mexicano Fusión, Piccolo, and Steak House.
 Enjoy tropical libations at the six bars along the beach and beside the swimming pools.

-14 miles (20 minutes` driving time) from Puerto Vallarta International Airport, this property is on Flamingos Beach on the Bay of Banderas in Nuevo Vallarta.
+14 miles (20 minute drive) from Puerto Vallarta International Airport, this property is on Flamingos Beach on Banderas Bay in Nuevo Vallarta.
 Downtown Puerto Vallarta is 30 minutes away.